siddxharth1/saveExtension/README.md

   1. Download the zip file (don't forgot to extract)
   2. Open chrome browser
   3. Click 3 dot > Extensions > Manage extension
-  4. Now enable the developer mode
+  4. Now enable the developer mode (top right corner)
   5. Click on load unpacked button and select the extracted folder
   6. Now you can use this extension in your browser